 So now the bit sequence 11111111 stands for 255.
 Using an assembly language command that is often called ADD or something similar, it is possible to add two such numbers.
 This addition can typically be performed by the CPU within one or two clock cycles.
 The sum of two 8-bit numbers is in the range from 0 through 510 (111111110 in binary), which is a little bit too much for one byte.
 One bit more would be sufficient to express this result.
 The workaround is to accept the lower 8 bits as the result, but to retain the upper ninth bit, which can be 0 or 1, in the so called carry bit or carry flag.
 It is possible to query it and use a different program flow depending on it, for example for handling overflows, in case successive operation cannot handle more than 8 bit.
 But there is also an elegant solution for adding numbers that are several bytes (or several machine words) long.
 From the second addition onwards a so called ADC („add with carry“) is used.
 The carry bit is included as third summand.
 This can create results from 0 to 511 (111111111 in binary).
 Again we are getting a carry bit.
 This can be continued until all bytes from both summands have been processed, just using 0 if one summand is shorter than the other one.
 If the carry bit is not 0, one more addition with both summand 0 and the carry bit has to be performed, yielding a result that is longer than the longer summand.
 This can off course also be achieved by just assuming 1, but this is really an implementation detail.

 So it is possible to write a simple long integer addition in assembly language.
-One of the most painful design mistakes of current programming languages, especially of C is not providing convenient facilities to access the carry bit, so a lot of weird coding is needed to work around this when writing a long integer arithmetic.
+One of the most painful design mistakes of current programming languages, especially of C is not providing convenient facilities to access the carry bit, so a lot of weird coding is used to work around this when writing a long integer arithmetic.
+Usually 64-bit arithemetic is used to do 32-bit calculations and the upper 32 bits are used for the carry bit.
+Actually, it is not that hard to recover the carry bit, but it is anyway a bit annoying.

 Subtraction of long integers can be done in a quite similar way, using something like SBC („subtract with carry“) or SBB („subtract with borrow“), depending on how the carry bit is interpreted when subtracting.